 “His rule in reading remained the one he had learned from Ovid: Pursue pleasure.
 ‘If I encounter difficulties in reading,’ he wrote, ‘I do not gnaw my nails over them; I leave them there.
 I do nothing without gaiety.’”— How to Live: A Life of Montaigne

-Michel de Montaigne (1533-1592) might have been the original “essayist” — a proto-version of Christopher Hitchens or George Orwell.
-Well-read, smart, critical, and with a tendency to write in a personal tone, with references to and reflections on his own thoughts and his own life.
+Michel de Montaigne (1533-1592) might have been the original essayist.
+George Orwell before George Orwell.
+Montaigne was well-read, smart, critical, and possesed a tendency to write in a personal tone—with references to and reflections on—his own thoughts and his own life.